 The survey asked partners about specific APIPP program areas, and whether more, less, or the same amount of effort should be expended in the next five years.
-Table C4 shows the program areas where partners requested more effort in light blue and the same effort in dark blue.
+Table C4 shows the program areas where partners requested more effort in green and less effort in yellow.
 Overall, partners were satisfied with program effort.
 They asked for more effort on managing terrestrial and aquatic invasive species populations that can be eradicated and increasing chemical and biological treatment of forest pests.
 Partners did not suggest less effort for any program areas.